PX4/PX4-Devguide/en/contribute/README.md

 To contribute new functionality, [sign up for Github](https://help.github.com/articles/signing-up-for-a-new-github-account/), then [fork](https://help.github.com/articles/fork-a-repo/) the repository, [create a new branch](https://help.github.com/articles/creating-and-deleting-branches-within-your-repository/), add your changes, and finally [send a pull request](https://help.github.com/articles/using-pull-requests/).
 Changes will be merged when they pass our [continuous integration](https://en.wikipedia.org/wiki/Continuous_integration) tests.

-All contributions have to be under the permissive [BSD 3-clause license](https://opensource.org/licenses/BSD-3-Clause) and all code must not impose any further constraints on the use.
+All code contributions have to be under the permissive [BSD 3-clause license](https://opensource.org/licenses/BSD-3-Clause) and all code must not impose any further constraints on the use.

-## Code style formatting
+## Code Style Formatting

 PX4 uses [astyle](http://astyle.sourceforge.net/) for code formatting.
 Valid versions are
 * [astyle 2.06](https://sourceforge.net/projects/astyle/files/astyle/astyle%202.06/) (recommended)